-To gain quick insight into the situation in respect of higher dimensional systems we perform Monte Carlo sampling following the scheme in [1].
-We show in Fig. 2 (b) the mean and minimum separable volume and mean frame entanglement as a function of Hilbert space dimension.
-Consistent with earlier work [1], we find that the separable volume decreases exponentially with Hilbert space dimension.
+the mean and minimum separable volume and mean frame entanglement as a function of Hilbert space dimension.
+Consistent with earlier work [4], we find that the separable volume decreases exponentially with Hilbert space dimension.
 However we point out that this exponential decrease in the volume of separable states with increasing Hilbert space dimension implies an increase in 'effective radius' for separable states.
-This provides some new insights, as earlier results have claimed a decreasing lower bound on this effective radius [3].
-More importantly, there exists one claim that an upper bound on this effective radius also decreases with increasing Hilbert space dimension [3] for the case of quantum systems composed of many qubits.
+This provides some new insights, as earlier results have claimed a decreasing lower bound on this effective radius [6].
+More importantly, there exists one claim that an upper bound on this effective radius also decreases with increasing Hilbert space dimension [6] for the case of quantum systems composed of many qubits.